seanox/aspect-js/manual/en/datasource.md

 the browser.
 If the language set there is not supported, the language declared as `default` is used.

 At runtime, the language can be changed via JavaScript with the locale.
-Only locales that are available with the DataSource are accepted.
+But only locales that are available with the DataSource are accepted.
 Other values cause an error when the method is called.

 ```javascript
 DataSource.localize("de");